-The aim of the Sustainable Development Initiative (SDI) is to explore Party and stakeholder views on options to assist with the implementation of the sustainable development provisions for Article 6.
-Based on technical work, research and analysis, options for guidance, rules, modalities and procedures to operationalize the Article 6 sustainable development provisions have been presented and discussed with Parties and stakeholders in advance of COP25 in Madrid.
+The Sustainable Development Initiative (SDI) explores Party and other stakeholder views on options to assist with the implementation of sustainable development provisions in Article 6 of the Paris Agreement to the UNFCCC.
+Based on technical work, research and analysis, the SDI regularly presents options for guidance, rules, modalities and procedures to operationalize the Article 6 sustainable development (SD) provisions.

 Country / Region: Global